Tia Gostelow

-Tia Gostelow (born 12 October 1999) is an Indigenous Australian singer-songwriter from Mackay, Queensland.
+Tia Gostelow is an Indigenous Australian singer-songwriter from Mackay, Queensland.
 Gostelow released her debut studio album, Thick Skin, in 2018 on Lovely Records.
-Thick Skin was nominated for Album of the Year at the 2019 National Indigenous Music Awards.

-Life and career

-1999–2014 : Early Life
+Further albums, Chrysalis and Head Noise followed.

+Early life and education

-Gostelow was born on 12 October 1999 and grew up in the regional Australian town of Mackay, Queensland; adjacent to the Coral Sea coast, Australia.
-When Gostelow was 4, she relocated to Groote Eylandt a remote island in the Gulf of Carpentaria with her family for her father's work.
-She spent six years there before moving back to Mackay where she went to High School.
+Tia Gostelow grew up in the regional Australian town of Mackay, Queensland, adjacent to the Coral Sea coast, Australia.
+When she was four years old, she relocated to Groote Eylandt a remote island in the Gulf of Carpentaria with her family for her father's work.
+She spent six years there before moving back to Mackay, where she went to high school.

-Gostelow's Indigenous hereditary roots are based in Cape York's Luma Luma tribe where her grandfather is an elder.
+Gostelow's Aboriginal roots are based in Cape York's Luma Luma tribe where her grandfather is an elder.

-2015–present: Thick Skin
+Career

+2015–2018

 In 2015, at the age of 16, Gostelow wrote "State of Art" which was released in February 2016 as her debut single.
 "State Of Art" received airplay on national youth broadcaster Triple J, won the station's 2016 Indigenous Initiative and placed top 5 in Triple J Unearthed High in 2016.
 Gostelow was invited to showcase at Bigsound 2016, which was her first ever gig with her band.
 This performance coincided with the release of her second single "Vague Utopia" which was also received high rotation on Triple J.

 In May 2017, Gostelow released single "That's What You Get".
 At the 2017 Queensland Music Awards, the single was nominated for 6 awards, winning two.

-In June 2018, released single "Strangers".
+In June 2018, she released the single "Strangers".

 In September 2018, Gostelow released her debut studio album, Thick Skin to positive reviews.

-At the 2019 Queensland Music Awards, Gostelow made Australian history by being the youngest winner of Album of the Year.
+Thick Skin was nominated for Album of the Year at the 2019 National Indigenous Music Awards.

-2019–present: Chrysalis
+2019–2021: Chrysalis

 In July 2019, Gostelow released "Get to It", her first new material single since Thick Skin.